-WELCOME TO THE CENTRAL IDAHO HIGH DESERT + CHALLIS WILD HORSES
+WELCOME TO the CENTRAL IDAHO high desert + CHALLIS-Idaho WILD HORSES

 WE ARE WILD LOVE PRESERVE AND THIS AMERICAN HERITAGE IS WILD.
 The iconic wild mustang is pure Americana, symbolizing unbridled freedom, power, determination, and the Wild West.
-Our wildness resonates deep within all of us, and is essential to our whole - we would be amiss without it.
+Our wildness resonates deep within all of us, and is essential to our whole.
 Wild Love Preserve's preservation of this American icon speaks to our greater good and collective well-being by way of bridging divides and bringing stakeholders together in a new light.

+Thank you for your time and interest in learning more.
 Wild Love Preserve is a legacy project that speaks to our lasting wildness and flourishing wild places.
 Your support benefits the preservation of western wild horses in their native habitats and nurtures the health and balance of respective indigenous ecosystems as an interconnected whole.
-While based in Challis, Idaho, our work that began on the Challis Herd Management Area (HMA) in 2010, has since expanded to work collaboratively with the Idaho Bureau of Land Management (BLM) on all six wild horse HMAs in Idaho state, engaging all stakeholders and our partners, to ensure Idaho wild horses remain integral, wild and free on their home turf.
+While based in Challis our work that began on the Challis Herd Management Area (HMA) in 2010, has since expanded to work collaboratively with the Idaho Bureau of Land Management (BLM) on all six wild horse HMAs in Idaho state, engaging all stakeholders and our partners, to ensure Idaho wild horses remain integral, wild and free on their home turf.
 If you believe in the importance of our wild places, now and for future generations, we invite you to join us and make your mark.
-Wild Love Preserve is a "we" project that is about us all and for all of us, thank you for time and interest in learning more.
-Watch our narrated video story by Andrea Maki, below.
+Wild Love Preserve is a "we" project that is about us all, and for all of us.
+Watch our narrated video by WLP founder + president, Andrea Maki, below.

-"BRINGING ALL STAKEHOLDERS TOGETHER TO WORK COLLABORATIVELY."
-Founded in April 2010 by contemporary visual artist, Andrea Maki, Wild Love Preserve has pioneered an innovative model which engages public and private lands to address all facets of regional wild horse conservation on home turf in Central Idaho, from our adopted 130 Challis, Idaho wild horses to our collaborative work on the range, our WLP Land Trust and creation of our permanently protected wild expanse in the heart of Idaho wild horse country.
+"BRINGING STAKEHOLDERS TOGETHER TO WORK COLLABORATIVELY."
+Founded in April 2010 by contemporary visual artist, Andrea Maki, Wild Love Preserve has pioneered an innovative model which engages public and private lands to address all facets of regional wild horse conservation on home turf in Central Idaho, from our adopted 130 Challis-Idaho wild horses to our collaborative work on the range and creation of our permanently protected wild expanse in the heart of Idaho wild horse country.

-Viewed a paradigm project, the mission of Wild Love Preserve remains steadfast in our efforts to protect and preserve native wild horses in their native environments and nurture the legacy of respective indigenous ecosystems in a collaborative, responsible and sustainable manner with regional engagement and benefit.
-Wild horses lead the way to cultivating the health and balance of our wild places as an interconnected whole.
+Viewed as a paradigm project, the mission of Wild Love Preserve remains steadfast in our efforts to protect and preserve western wild horses in their native environments and nurture the legacy of respective indigenous ecosystems in a collaborative, responsible and sustainable manner with regional engagement and benefit.
+Wild horses lead our way to cultivating the health and balance of our wild places as an interconnected whole.
 Kindness, mutual respect, science and education are paramount.
-In addition to saving wild lives in a lasting manner, Wild Love Preserve has saved American taxpayers $7.5 million dollars since 2013 as result of our programs on and off the range.
-At a savings of $50,000 per lifetime for each wild horse adopted from the government system, the 2012-13 WLP Adoption Project alone, has saved taxpayers $6.5 million with our 130 rescued Challis, Idaho wild horses, while instrumental collaborative work on the range has saved over $1million federal dollars since 2014.
-Wild Love Preserve was instrumental in curtailing a proposed 2017 BLM helicopter roundup to instead implement a hay bait trap gather because of our collaborative work with the Challis wild horses since 2010 and continued fluid communications with the BLM and stakeholders.
-Read about it here: Challis Wild Horse Bait Trap Gather.
+In addition to saving wild lives in a lasting manner, Wild Love Preserve has saved American taxpayers $7.5 million dollars since 2013 as result of our Adoption Project and our collaborative Native PZP-1YR population management program with the Idaho BLM, initiated at time of the 2012 Challis Roundup.
+In 2017, we were instrumental in curtailing a proposed BLM helicopter roundup, in favor of a hay bait trap gather, due to our collaborative work with the Challis wild horses since 2010 and fluid communications with the BLM and stakeholders, read more: Challis Wild Horse Bait Trap Gather.
 With your help we will continue saving wild lives, indigenous habitats, and taxpayer dollars.
+We invite you to learn more, contribute, and inquire with interest and questions.
 Enjoy WLP videos for wild lives we've saved and serve.
-We invite you to learn more, contribute, and inquire with interest and questions.

 "Wild Love Preserve is about us all, a reflection of our humanity." - Andrea Maki, 2010